brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/SystemComplianceCheck/README.md

 - **Check-ServicesPort-Connectivity.ps1**
    - Input desired ports to monitor their connectivity in real-time.
    - Logs are saved for post-execution review.

+- **Retrieve-AuditPolicy-Configuration.ps1**
+   - Runs an audit of Advanced Audit Policies applied through GPOs.
+   - Generates a `.csv` report in the My Documents folder and logs all actions in `C:\Logs-TEMP`.

 - **Retrieve-DHCPReservations.ps1**
    - Filter DHCP reservations by hostname or description for network audits.